ncfavier/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 Furthermore, if the universal map is invertible, then that means its domain is _also_ a colimit of the diagram.
-This also follows from a [general theorem of Kan extensions], though some golfin is required to obtain the correct inverse definitionally.
+This also follows from a [general theorem of Kan extensions], though some golfing is required to obtain the correct inverse definitionally.

 [general theorem of Kan extensions]: Cat.Functor.Kan.Unique.html#is-invertible→is-lan